dhmspector/ZeitSatTrack/README.md

 locationsForSatellites(date: Date? = nil) -> [Dictionary<String, GeoCoordinates>]
 ```

-Or, if a there is a list of satellite being observed, and the _ZeitSatTrackDelegate_ protocol is not being used:
+for a dictionary containing info on all known satellites.
+Or, if a there is a list of satellites being observed, and the _ZeitSatTrackDelegate_ protocol is not being used:

 ```swift
 observedSatelliteLocations(date: Date? = nil) -> [Dictionary<String, GeoCoordinates>]?